bolt/docs/docs/configuration/reading.md

 Once an application has loaded then you are able to access configuration parameters either in PHP code or via Twig templates within your active theme.
+As part of the application boot process a few processing steps happen to compile the final configuration and this includes merging any environment specific overrides inside `_local.yaml`  suffixed files.

 Accessing Configuration in PHP
 ------------------------------